 As the TOE is a hardware security platform, the security policy of the TOE is also to provide protection against leakage of information (e.g. to ensure the confidentiality of cryptographic keys during cryptographic functions performed by the TOE), against physical probing, against malfunctions, against physical manipulations and against abuse of functionality.
-Hence the TOE shall
+Hence the TOE shall maintain

-- maintain the integrity and the confidentiality of data stored in the memory of the TOE and - maintain the integrity, the correct operation and the confidentiality of security functionalities (security mechanisms and associated functions) provided by the TOE.
+- the integrity and the confidentiality of code and data stored in its memories, - the different CPU modes with the related capabilities for configuration and memory access and - the integrity, the correct operation and the confidentiality of security functionality provided by the P6021y VB.